rszrama/docjson/README.md

 #### Following links

+Finally, let's take a look at using links within the document.
+There are a set of links nested under the `tabs` object, that we can follow.
+First let's retrieve a document containing all the completed notes.

     >>> doc = doc.tabs.completed.get()
     >>> for note in doc.notes:
     >>>     print note.completed, note.text

+The client returns a new document after any form or link, so we can chain

     >>> doc = doc.tabs.incomplete.get().search(term='garage')
+    >>> for note in doc.notes:
-    >>> print doc.notes
+    >>>     print note.completed, note.text

 ---

 ## Writing DocJSON services

-DocJSON is of course language independant, and you should be able to develop DocJSON services in any decent server-side framework, such as Rails, Django or Node.
+DocJSON is of course a language independant format, and you should be able to develop DocJSON services in any decent server-side framework, such as Rails, Django or Node.

-The example service used above is developed using Django REST framework, you can take a look here [TODO]
+The example service used above is developed using Django REST framework.
+You can take a look at the server implementation here [TODO]

 ## Why you should be excited